 Regulation 4 (Wholesomeness)

-Drinking water must be wholesome, something which is defined by the three conditions of this regulation.
+Drinking water should be wholesome, something which is defined by the three conditions of this regulation.

 The third and last condition relates to nitrate and nitrite.
-When found in high enough concentrations, either alone or together, these parameters can cause methaemoglobinaemia in bottle fed infants up to the age of six months and those younger than three months.
-While there are prescribed standards for each parameter, this condition considers that nitrate and nitrite may occur in drinking water supplies together, and therefore need to be considered collectively by way of the nitrate/nitrite formula.
-This formula simply states that for the water to be considered wholesome the sum of the ratio of nitrate and nitrite concentrations to that prescribed respectively should not exceed one.
+When found in high enough concentrations, either alone or together, these parameters can cause methaemoglobinaemia in bottle fed infants up to the age of six months and in particular those younger than three months.
+Whilst there are prescribed standards for each parameter, both nitrate and nitrite may occur in drinking water supplies together, and so should be considered collectively using nitrate nitrite formula.
+This states that for the water not to present a danger to human health, the sum of the ratio of nitrate and nitrite concentrations should not exceed 1.

 Whether or not the parameter is specified by the Regulations, there is good worldwide agreement on the science behind the setting of health and non-healthbased drinking water quality standards which include a wide safety margin.
 This expert evidence is documented by the World Health Organisation in their guidelines for drinking water quality which inform the legal requirements of the EU Drinking Water Directive 1998/83/EEC from which the drinking water legislation in the UK was originally derived.

-Further advice about nitrate in private drinking water supplies can be found at;
+Further advice about nitrate in private drinking water supplies can be found here.